zmoore-usgs/coastal-hazards/README.md

 Then once you're ready to run the portal in another command window you'd run:
 `docker-compose up --build cch_portal` which will rebuild and launch the portal container.
-If you need to make changes to the portal and want to bring it back down you'd run `docker ps` to find the _cch\_portal_ container ID and then run `docker stop <container ID> && docker rm <container ID>` to stop and remove the portal container without stopping the other services.
-Then you can run the build and launch command again to restart the portal container with your new changes.
+If you need to make changes to the portal and want to bring it back down you'd use one of the methods described above to stop the portal container but not the rest of the containers, and then bring it back up with the build and launch command `docker-compose up --build cch_portal`.

 ### **Setting up a non-Docker Tomcat 8 for Coastal Hazards Portal (not GeoServer)**
 #### Libraries